hemantsingh443/allchat/README.md

 ## 📝 Usage

-1. Sign in using Clerk authentication
+1. Sign in using Clerk authentication or try guest mode
 2. (Optional) Add your API keys in the settings
 3. Start chatting with the AI
 4. Use the model selector to switch between different AI models
 5. Enable web search for real-time information
 6. Upload images for visual context
-7. Edit or delete messages as needed
+7. Edit, delete, or regenerate messages as needed
+8. Branch conversations to try different models
+9. View and interact with search results
+10. Migrate guest chats to your authenticated account

 ## 🤝 Contributing